caitreid/caitreid/README.md

 ### Hi there!

-My name is Cait, I'm software developer based in NYC.
+My name is Cait, I'm an app developer and designer based in NYC.

+I've worked in-house for Columbia University and The Whitney Museum of American Art.
+My expertise lies at the intersection of design and development.
+I've worked professionally in Ruby on Rails, Drupal, and built my own apps in Express.js, React, Django.

-To get in touch, reach out on [Linkedin](https://www.linkedin.com/in/caitlin-reid/).
+To get in touch, please reach out on [Linkedin](https://www.linkedin.com/in/caitlin-reid/).

 <!--
 **caitreid/caitreid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.